 - For the raspberry curd, combine raspberries, sugar, lemon zest, lemon juice, and water in a saucepan over medium-high heat.
 Bring mixture to a boil (about 5 minutes); reduce heat and simmer 5 minutes.
 Remove mixture from heat and let stand 5 minutes.
 Place in a food processor or blender; process until smooth.
 Strain mixture through a fine-mesh sieve into a bowl and discard solids.

 - Wipe pan clean and return strained mixture to pan.
 Whisk together egg yolks and cornstarch in a small bowl until smooth.
 Stir yolk mixture into raspberry mixture; bring to a boil over medium-low heat (about 5 minutes).
 Cook for 1 minute, stirring constantly, then remove from heat (the mixture should coat the back of a spoon).
 Add salt and butter, one piece at a time, stirring until smooth.
 Place curd into a medium bowl; cover with plastic wrap, pressing it directly onto the surface of the curd to prevent a skin from forming.
-Chill curd in the refrigerator at least 2 hours or up to 1 1/2 weeks.
+Chill curd in the refrigerator at least 2 hours, or up to 1 week (if making in advance).

 - For the crust, preheat oven to 350°F and spray a 14-inch rectangular removable-bottom tart pan with nonstick spray.
 Whisk together flour, ground almonds, sugar, and salt in a medium bowl.
 Cook butter in a heavy saucepan over medium heat, stirring constantly until it foams, turns clear, and then turns a deep brown, about 6 minutes.
 Add brown butter to flour mixture and stir until incorporated; press mixture in the bottom and up the sides of prepared tart pan.
 Bake for 24 minutes, until lightly golden.
 Cool completely on a wire rack.
 If baking the crust a day ahead of assembling the tart, carefully cover with foil to store overnight.